umangnaith/SQL/README.md

 # SQL
-This is the project i made while learining SQL.
+This is the project I made while learining SQL.